TearsWillFall/ULPwgs/README.md

 ```
 If `devtools` package installation fails check System Requirements section, as you may be missing a dependency.

 Once the `ULPwgs` package is installed we can use the function `install_required_tools()` to download and set up all the tools required for the bioinformatic process.
-This will create a directory named `tools` in the current working directory with all the tools. **Note: All functions within this package call scripts from the `tools` directory, therefore if this directory is moved, deleted or the current working directory is changed, the function will fail.**
+This will create a directory named `tools` in the current working directory with all the tools. **Note: All functions within this package call scripts from the `tools` directory, therefore if this directory is moved, deleted or the current working directory is changed, these function will fail.**

 ```
 ULPwgs::install_required_tools()